InTEGr8or/discriminator.tech/content/_index.md

 Discrimination is a process which occurs _inside_ reality, and is therefore subject to scrutiny.
 That is why this website exists in the `.tech` top-level domain.

+Discrimination is not inscrutable.
+It is investigatable and analyzabble, but you must start somwehere.

+"It is better to be wrong than to be vague" --Freeman Dyson

+Only definite statements can be properly affirmed or refuted.
+Only specific codes can be troubleshooted.

+The problems we have in society today is that policies and principles at the highest level and over the longest range are _intentionally_ vague.

+The vagueness is seen as necessary _wiggle room_ for people implementing policies, but it makes it impossible to debug or invalidate the policies themselves.
+Their vagueness provide infinite cover for the policies and makes them unfalsifiable and irrefutable.

+This website is an attempt to overcome that oversight.

 ## Rendering the discriminator